Cancel anytime

 Positioning

-General Mills is a major player in the CPG industry with a portfolio of well-known brands.
-Its competitive advantages include brand recognition, scale, and distribution networks.
+General Mills is a leading global food company with a strong portfolio of iconic brands.
+Its competitive advantages include brand recognition, scale, and distribution network.

 Total Addressable Market (TAM)